A review on ranking problems in statistical learning: Current techniques to solve ranking problems

-\cite{joachims02} provided the \texttt{RankingSVM} algorithm for document retrieval which is essentially based on a similar approach for ordinal regression introduced in \cite{herb}.
-In their situation, a set $\D=(X_1,...,X_n)$ of documents is given.
-The goal is that for a given query, a scoring function $s$ has to be computed such that the ordering of the documents according to the scoring function is as concordant as possible with the true ordering according to the relevance of the documents w.r.t. the query. \ \\

-Their goal is to solve a hard bipartite ranking problem, but they do not formulate the hard ranking loss but the constraint inequalities in the sense that $s(X_i)>s(X_j)$ for $X_i$ being more relevant than $X_j$, given each of the queries.
-As they argue, trying to find a scoring function such that every inequality is satisfied would be NP-hard, so they introduce slack variables and formulate the problem as a standard SVM problem but with all the relaxed inequalities as constraints, so that one gets a standard SVM-type solution $s(x)=\sum_i \alpha_i K(x,X_i)$ for a kernel $K$ as identified in \cite{clem13}.
+\cite{joachims02} provided the \texttt{RankingSVM} algorithm for document retrieval which is essentially based on the seminal approach for ordinal regression introduced in \cite{herb}.
+In the situation of \cite{herb}, a set of pairs $(X_i,Y_i)$ is given.
+Their goal is to solve a hard bipartite ranking problem, but they do not optimize the hard ranking loss directly but formulate the constraint inequalities in the sense that $s(X_i)>s(X_j)$ for $X_i$ being more relevant than $X_j$, given each of the queries.
+As \cite{joachims02} argue, trying to find a scoring function such that every inequality is satisfied would be NP-hard, so \cite{herb}, \cite{joachims02} introduce slack variables and formulate the problem as a standard SVM problem but with all the relaxed inequalities as constraints, so that one gets a standard SVM-type solution $s(x)=\sum_i \alpha_i K(x,X_i)$ for a kernel $K$ (\cite{herb}).
 Due to the equivalence of SVM problems and structural risk minimization problems with a Hinge loss, \cite{clem13} translated the criterion in \cite{joachims02} into the regularized pair-wise empirical loss where $\mathcal{H}_K$ is some Reproducing Kernel Hilbert Space (RKHS) defined by a kernel $K$ (see for example \cite{schol01}).
-They call their algorithm \texttt{RankingSVM}. \ \\
+They call their algorithm \texttt{RankingSVM}.
+Note that \cite{joachims02} essentially have a data set consisting of documents and queries.
+The goal is that for a given query, a scoring function $s$ has to be computed such that the ordering of the documents according to the scoring function is as concordant as possible with the true ordering according to the relevance of the documents w.r.t. the query.
+They point out that this setting is more flexible than the one in \cite{herb} since it allows for different rankings for different queries. \ \\